 Advanced Candlestick Analysis on the CMT Exam

-While basic candlestick patterns (doji, hammer, engulfing) appear on CMT Level 1, advanced formations are tested on CMT Level 2 (Advanced Charting — 20% weight).
+While basic candlestick patterns (doji, hammer, engulfing) appear on CMT Level I, advanced formations are tested in the Level II Classical Techniques domain.
 This guide covers complex patterns and contextual analysis.

 For the full guide, see the CMT Exam Guide 2026.